 This process of generating and sharing knowledge establishes a common language specific to the group.
 Utilizing this common language is the starting point that guides our programming.

 An Example of Our Practice-as-Research Methodology

 We begin with a somatic activity to generate focus, awareness, and attention.
 During the activity below, participants were asked to “let go” of thinking of their body as a unit.

 Documentation of outcomes can take the form of writing, sketches, and choreographic notation.
 This knowledge is assembled into scripts and scores which serve as content for adapting our formats of performative interventions.

 Reflections on the Methodology of Practice-as-Research in a Multilingual Context

 Assessing Levels of Confidence,

 Connection, & Transformation

-To determine how mutual understanding and trust was formed, monitoring and evaluation specialist will assess to what extent the interventions created cultural understanding, trust, and emotional relief on a scale ranging from very comfortable to very uncomfortable.
-It will also assess the level of connection enacted through body language, vocalization, and interaction during group formation during activities ranging from strong interconnectedness to extreme division.
+To determine how mutual understanding and trust was formed, each group assesses to what extent the one-to-one performances, artistic education, and/or performative interventions created confidence, connection, and transformation through body language, vocalization, and group formation during activities ranging from strong interconnectedness to extreme division.

-Clients are also invited to create their own criteria for self-assessment and group evaluation.
-In addition to these assessment a survey will be sent to all participants after each phase.
+Collaborators are also invited to create their own criteria for self-assessment and group evaluation.